btrettel/flt/to-do.md

 - `nmllog`
     - When nvfortran supports writing namelists to internal variables, support adding a custom namelist to the output.
 Then you can have custom variables in `nmllog` output.
 - Add linters.
-    - Flinter
     - Add directory for flinter in tests to make sure that Flinter actually flags bad code.
 Have one test for good code too which should not be flagged.
     - Camfort
     - <http://simconglobal.com/fpt_summary.html>
     - <https://fortran.uk/fortran-analysis-and-refactoring-with-plusfort/plusfort-evaluation-version/>